Onto-Med/gfo-light/docs/README.md

 Processes are dynamic situations that happen in time and have a temporal extension (period of time/chronoid).
 Processes represent dynamic knowledge, i.e., their attributives or participants change over time.
-Processes are cohesive, i.e., causally and temporally connected (e.g., a football match, a treatment of a patient in a hospital or the course of an illness).
+Processes are cohesive, i.e., causally and temporally connected (e.g., a football match, a treatment of a patient in a hospital, or the course of an illness).
-Processes can have (*hasSituationPart*) both static and dynamic parts (i.e., attributives, states or processes), e.g., the first half (dynamic) and the goal states (static) are parts of the match.
+Processes can have (*hasSituationPart*) both static and dynamic parts (i.e., attributives, states, or processes), e.g., the first half (dynamic) and the goal states (static) are parts of the match.

 <table>
     <tr><th>Domain class</th><th>GFO-light superclass</th><th>Restriction</th></tr>